mckennapsean/dissertation/chapters/2-background.md

 connect these design decisions to a design process which supports a combination of engineering and creative approaches for user-centered design.

+\sm{section on pedagogy in vis design}
+\sm{section on swe/agile}
+\sm{add resources: existing models better, Nath had a few}
+\sm{creative / creativity, careful, see Jim's notes: presc/descr from DSM, characterize with words not a single one?}